Paintball and Laser Tag Arenas in NYC for an Action-Packed Outing

-Area 53 NYC is home to a ton of action-packed adventures spread over three locations in two boroughs, including laser tag and indoor and outdoor paintball.
-The laser tag arena is lcoated in a cavernous, refurbished Dumbo factory where there's plenty of space to run and shoot.
-There's no age requirement although you have to be at least 3-feet-4-inches.
-You can play indoor paintball at Area 53's Williamsburg location or outdoor paintball in Hunts Point in the Bronx, which offers 65,000 square feet of outdoor space to run around and wage your paintball battle.
-You must be at least 8 years old to play indoor paintball and 12 years old to play outdoor paintball.
-Reservations are highly recommended.
+Area 53 NYC is home to a ton of action-packed adventures spread over two Brooklyn locations, including laser tag and indoor and outdoor paintball.
+The laser tag arena is located in a cavernous, refurbished Dumbo factory where there's plenty of space to run and shoot.
+There's no age requirement, although you have to be at least 3-feet-4-inches.
+You can play indoor paintball at Area 53's Williamsburg location, where you must be 12 years old to play.

 A version of this article first published in 2015, but it has since been updated.